Locals teed off as North Hempstead books more private events at public golf course

 Ben Marzouk, 62, of Great Neck, who golfs with Genicoff and Lewisohn, said residents are left with a course that is less than ideal — when they can get a tee time.

 "It's really hurting the taxpayer," he said.
-"Your paying for something that you can't even use."
+"You're paying for something that you can't even use."

 Some North Hempstead residents say tee times have become scarcer for them at town-owned Harbor Links Golf Course as private events have increased and reacted angrily recently as officials scheduled more of those outings.